Health innovation guide: Starting out on your innovation journey

 - developing your innovation

-- regulations you'll need to know (and comply with)
+- regulations you will need to know (and comply with)

 - getting access to funding

 It has been developed by NHS Accelerated Access Collaborative - a collaboration between patient groups, government bodies, industry and NHS bodies.
-We’ve also asked innovators at various stages and experience to help develop this guide.
+We have also asked innovators at various stages and experience to help develop this guide.

 From first having an idea for a new medical innovation to getting it developed and adopted by the NHS - the various ways to make your innovation a reality may seem complicated.

-Remember, you are not alone on your journey - there are people and organisations to help you and that’s why we’ve put together this guide.
+Remember, you are not alone on your journey - there are people and organisations to help you and that is why we’ve put together this guide.